d12frosted/elpa-mirror/melpa/eacl-readme.txt

 Multiple commands are provided to grep files in the project to get auto complete candidates.

-The keyword to grep is text from line beginning to current cursor.
+The keyword to grep is text from the line beginning to current cursor.

 Project is *automatically* detected if Git/Mercurial/Subversion is used.
 You can override the project root by setting `eacl-project-root',